John Frank Stevens

 John Frank Stevens (April 25, 1853 – June 2, 1943) was an American civil engineer who built the Great Northern Railway in the United States and was chief engineer on the Panama Canal between 1905 and 1907.
+He also led the commission of American railway experts to Russia and was later President of the Interallied Technical Board.

 Biography

 Stevens was born in rural Maine, near West Gardiner to John Stevens, a tanner and farmer, and Harriet Leslie French.
 He attended Maine State Normal School (now the University of Maine at Farmington) for two years.
 At the conclusion of his schooling in 1873, bleak economic conditions held little promise of a job, and he chose to go west.
 Entry into the field of civil engineering evolved from his experience in the Minneapolis city engineer's office.
 For two years he carried out a variety of engineering tasks, including surveying and building railroads, and at the same time gained experience and an understanding of the subject.
 He became a practical engineer, self-taught and driven by a self-described "bull-dog tenacity of purpose."
 In 1878 Stevens married Harriet T. O'Brien.
 They had five children, two of whom died in infancy.

-By the age of 33, in 1886, Stevens was principal assistant engineer for the Duluth, South Shore and Atlantic Railway, and in charge of building the line from Duluth, Minnesota to Sault Ste.
+By the age of 33, in 1886, Stevens was a principal assistant engineer for the Duluth, South Shore and Atlantic Railway, and in charge of building the line from Duluth, Minnesota to Sault Ste.
 Marie, Michigan, across the Upper Peninsula of Michigan.
 Although a large part of his work involved surveying, he assisted in all phases of railroading: reconnaissance, locating, organizing, and construction.

 In 1889, Stevens was hired by James J. Hill as a locating engineer for the Great Northern Railway.